 Through the course of the film, we meet the people going up against the system in a David vs. Goliath battle, trying to make a difference.
 We meet whistleblowers, deemed “eco-terrorists” by large corporations, who go undercover in the farms in order to lift the lid on the inhumane treatment of animals hidden within—even as the government passes laws trying to suppress and silence them.
 We also meet heritage farmers who are dedicated to their chickens, turkeys, and pigs, nurturing and raising them on a smaller scale so that they can grow more naturally and healthily.

 Finally, we hear from innovators who are trying to introduce plant-based products that offer the same kind of convenience and price points as eating meat, making it more accessible for people to choose a healthy and sustainable alternative, in the hopes that it can eventually become the norm.

-At the end of it all, it forces us to reflect on our current lifestyles and think twice about what we eat and how our choices could ultimately help ourselves and the planet.
+At the end of it all, it forces us to reflect on our current lifestyles and think twice about what we eat, animal factory farming and how our choices could ultimately help ourselves and the planet.

 94min • 2017 • Factory Farming • US

 “It captures the realities of factory farming that most of us live in denial of, but this documentary also glorifies what raising animals to eat should be”

 “One of the most important documentaries of our time”

 “This could be the most important film you see all year”